benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-embrace-open-source.md

 Open source has traditionally [gotten a bad rap](https://ben.balter.com/2014/09/22/open-source-is-not-insecure/) as being a fringe effort, being buggy, or being hard to break into.
 All three of those assumptions have changed dramatically in the past years, especially in government, as we see open source increasingly used in place of traditional, "enterprise-grade" solutions with positive results.

 If you haven't recently, take a closer look at open source.
 I think you'll be surprised.
-Find something small — a bug in the software that powers your website, a shared library used internally, or a tool used to facilitate your own workflows — and open source it.
+Find something small — a bug in the software that powers your site, a shared library used internally, or a tool used to facilitate your own workflows — and open source it.
 Government contractors may be stereotypically hesitant to embrace the latest industry trend, but open source is neither risky, nor a passing fad.
 Open source is here to stay.

 As young firms begin to bring their open source experience to the marketplace, the only questions is whether existing government contracting firms will finally get ahead of, or continue to lag behind the technology adoption curve.